Procountable groups are not classifiable by countable structures: Introduction

-\begin{enumerate} \item[1.]
+\textit{The two steps of the proof of the main result \ref{th:main}}. \begin{enumerate} \item[1.]
 Section~\ref{s:1} shows that $\ell_\infty$ is Borel reducible to the relation of uniform homeomorphism between path spaces $[T]$, where $T$ is a pruned subtree of $\mathbb{N}^{< \mathbb{N}}$ and $[T]$ carries the standard ultrametric. \item[2.]
-Section~\ref{s:2} reduces this uniform homeomorphism relation to the topological isomorphism relation on the Borel space of procountable nilpotent groups of class $2$ and exponent $p$, for $p$ an odd prime. \end{enumerate}
+Section~\ref{s:2} reduces this uniform homeomorphism relation to the topological isomorphism relation on the Borel space of procountable groups. \end{enumerate}

 The second step only uses a very particular type of groups that could be called ``solenoid groups".
 All the groups $G_n$ in the inverse system $(G_n, p_n)_{n \in \mathbb N} $ are isomorphic.
 Each group $G_n$ is generated by a set $V_n$, and the binding maps $p_n$ are determined by surjections $V_{n+1} \to V_n$.